RobRodden/codeclan_labs/week_02/day_01/joins_mini_lab/README.md

 <br>
 <br>
 Question 2.<br>
-Filter the roles data frame, so we just have roles from the Little Mermaid (hint: use the ID you found in the last question).
+Filter the roles data frame, so we just have roles from the Little Mermaid
+<blockquote>(hint: use the ID you found in the last question).</blockquote>
 Save the result as little_mermaid_roles.